Cosmos World Foundation Model Platform for Physical AI: Post-trained World Foundation Model

 \subsubsection{Fine-tuning}

-We fine-tune both our Cosmos-1.0-Diffusion-7B-Video2World (\cref{sec::diffusion_model}) and Cosmos-1.0-Autoregressive-5B-Video2World (\cref{sec::autoregress}) for instruction-based video prediction and action-based next-frame prediction tasks.
+We fine-tune both our Cosmos-Predict1-7B-Video2World (\cref{sec::diffusion_model}) and Cosmos-Predict1-5B-Video2World (\cref{sec::autoregress}) for instruction-based video prediction and action-based next-frame prediction tasks.

 For \textbf{instruction-based video prediction}, we build two models based on the base WFMs.
-The first is called Cosmos-1.0-Diffusion-7B-Video2World-Sample-Instruction, and the second is called Cosmos-1.0-Autoregressive-5B-Video2World-Sample-Instruction.
+The first is called Cosmos-Predict1-7B-Video2World-Sample-Instruction, and the second is called Cosmos-Predict1-5B-Video2World-Sample-Instruction.
 We compute the T5 embedding of the instruction, which is added to the finetuing of the base model via cross-attention.

 For \textbf{action-based next-frame prediction}, we also build two models based on the base WFMs.
-The first one is called Cosmos-1.0-Diffusion-7B-Video2World-Sample-ActionCond, and the second one is called Cosmos-1.0-Autoregressive-5B-Video2World-Sample-ActionCond.
+The first one is called Cosmos-Predict1-7B-Video2World-Sample-ActionCond, and the second one is called Cosmos-Predict1-5B-Video2World-Sample-ActionCond.

 Since action is a new modality not encountered during pre-training, we introduce additional modules inside our models for conditioning.
-For Cosmos-1.0-Autoregress-5B-Video2World-Sample-ActionCond, we add an action embedder MLP to project the action vector into a tensor, which is then incorporated into the model via cross-attention.
-For Cosmos-1.0-Diffusion-7B-Video2World-Sample-ActionCond, we also add an action embedder MLP to predict the action into a tensor but instead, incorporate it into the model by adding it to the timestamp embedding of the DiT modules.
+For Cosmos-Predict1-5B-Video2World-Sample-ActionCond, we add an action embedder MLP to project the action vector into a tensor, which is then incorporated into the model via cross-attention.
+For Cosmos-Predict1-7B-Video2World-Sample-ActionCond, we also add an action embedder MLP to predict the action into a tensor but instead, incorporate it into the model by adding it to the timestamp embedding of the DiT modules.